Skip to content

 Priority

-Skills passed via skills= take priority over entrypoint-discovered skills.
-If a manually provided skill has the same name as an entrypoint skill, the entrypoint is silently skipped.
-This lets you override an entrypoint skill with a custom configuration — for example, passing custom parameters to a factory:
+Skills passed via skills= take priority over entrypoint-discovered skills with the same name.
+This lets you override an installed skill with a custom configuration.

 Adding state

-Skills can declare a Pydantic state model that persists across tool calls.
-Extend the calculator entrypoint with state:
+Skills can declare a Pydantic state model that persists across tool calls within a session:

 from pydantic import BaseModel